What is Unemployment Insurance?

 The Unemployment Insurance (UI) program provides temporary income for workers who are unemployed through no fault of their own and who are either looking for another job, have a definite recall to their jobs within 6 weeks of the last day worked, or are in approved training.
 The funding for unemployment insurance benefits comes from taxes paid by employers.
 Workers do not pay any costs.
 Eligibility for benefits is determined based on past wages, reason for job separation, and availability and job search requirements.
 Claims are effective on the date they are filed and are not retroactive to the last day worked.

-Georgia 2012 House Bill 347 amended Code Section 34-8-193 of Georgia Employment Security Law to create an adjustable number of maximum weeks of regular Unemployment Insurance (UI) eligibility to range from 14 to 20 weeks based upon a designated average statewide unemployment rate.
+Georgia 2021 House Bill 1090 amended Code Section 34-8-193 of Georgia Employment Security Law to create an adjustable number of maximum weeks of regular Unemployment Insurance (UI) eligibility to range from 14 to 26 weeks based upon a designated average statewide unemployment rate.
 The maximum number of weeks will change twice each calendar year dependent upon the average statewide unemployment rate published for April and October.
 The final unemployment rates for April are published in June and October rates are published in December.
 The rates published in June will apply to all regular UI claims filed with an effective date the first Sunday in July through the last Saturday in December.
 The rates published in December will apply to all claims filed with an effective date the first Sunday in January through the last Saturday in June.